Oluseun Onigbinde: BudgIT

 In 2011, Oluseun Onigbinde and Joseph Agunbiade formed a team during a hackathon held at the Co-Creation Hub.
 It was here that he came up with the idea for a need to publicize government spending to the general public, leading to the startup BudgIT.
 In 2014, the Omidyar Network invested $400,000 in BudgIT; this has always been listed on their website.
 In June 2015, the Kaduna State government under the administration of Mallam El-Rufai, signed BudgIT to build Open Budget mobile portal similar to the Buharimeter; a platform which was built by BudgIT for Center for Democracy and Development to hold President Buhari accountable for his campaign promises.
 In January 2017, BudgIT raised an additional $3 million grant from Omidyar Network and Gates Foundation.
 In February 2016, Oluseun Onigbinde was honoured to make a presentation at the Chatham House under the African Project on issue of accountability and governance.

 Civic Technology

-Onigbinde has always been a big believer in data-driven journalism and participated a health journalism project as part of the Knight Innovation Fellowship of the International Center for Journalists.
-In 2014, BudgIT launched Tracka, a project tracking tool.
-Tracka monitors public projects in over 600 communities in Nigeria.
+Onigbinde is an advocate for data-driven journalism.
+He participated in a health journalism project as part of the Knight Innovation Fellowship of the International Center for Journalists.
+In 2014, BudgIT launched Tracka, which monitors public projects in over 600 communities in Nigeria.

-His organization also founded Civic Hive, Nigeria's civic innovation hub, that incubates solely civic tech start-ups.
+His organization also founded Civic Hive, Nigeria's civic innovation hub, that incubates civic tech start-ups.